Nicola Bagnolini

-Nicola Bagnolini (born 14 March 2004) is an Italian professional footballer who plays as a goalkeeper for club Gubbio on loan from Bologna.
+Nicola Bagnolini (born 14 March 2004) is an Italian professional footballer who plays as a goalkeeper for club Gubbio on loan from club Bologna.

 Club career

 Bagnolini first started playing football by joining the academy of Cesena, aged 10, before moving to Bologna in 2018.
 He signed his first professional contract with Bologna in December 2020, and then worked his way up their youth categories, subsequently making his professional debut for the club on 21 May 2022, as he came on as a late substitute for Francesco Bardi in a 1–0 Serie A win over Genoa.

 On 26 June 2025, Bagnolini moved on a season-long loan to Gubbio in Serie C.

 International career

 Bagnolini was included in the Italian under-18 squad that took part in the 2022 Mediterranean Games in Oran, Algeria, with the Azzurrini eventually winning the silver medal after losing 1–0 against France in the final match.